Per Arne Olsen

 Per Arne Lodding Olsen (21 February 1961 – 18 November 2022) was a Norwegian politician who served as a Member of Parliament for the Progress Party, where he held the position as second deputy leader.
-He served as the Governor of Vestfold from 2016 to 2019, and from 2019 until his death was the Governor of Vestfold og Telemark, elected by the King-in-Council.
+He served as the governor of Vestfold from 2016 to 2019, and from 2019 until his death was the Governor of Vestfold og Telemark, elected by the King-in-Council.
 While Vestfold and Telemark merged on 1 January 2020, the office of the Governor was merged a year before, on 1 January 2019.

 Olsen served as a deputy Member of Parliament to the Norwegian Parliament from Vestfold from 2001 to 2009.
-He was also the mayor of Tønsberg from 2003 until 2009, when he became a Member of Parliament.
+He was also the mayor of Tønsberg Municipality from 2003 until 2009, when he became a Member of Parliament.

 Olsen died on 18 November 2022, at the age of 61.